 To remedy this, the company decided that it needed to inject two new rides the following year: Flying Unicorn, a kiddie coaster situated next to Dueling Dragons in The Lost Content, was first, arriving on May 29, 2000; following it on June 29 was Storm Force Accelatron, an X-Men-themed teacups attraction, in Marvel Super Hero Island.
 Both still stand to this day, though the former was given the Harry Potter makeover as Flight of the Hippogriff a decade later.

-Continuing with its efforts to combat the low attendance numbers that its new park was generating, Universal decided that it would take a stab at another type of attraction that Islands of Adventure was sorely lacking: some sort of Christmas celebration.
-(This was at a time, it should be noted, that was some two years before Universal Studios Florida would receive a holiday event of its own, the recently-retooled Macy Day Parade.)
+Continuing with its efforts to combat the low attendance numbers that its new park was generating, Universal decided in 2000 that it would take a stab at another type of attraction that Islands of Adventure was sorely lacking: some sort of Christmas celebration.
+(This was at a time, it should be noted, that was some two years before Universal Studios Florida would receive a holiday event of its own, the recently-retooled Universal’s Holiday Parade.)

-The extremely popular Halloween Horror Nights had been a mainstay at the next-door Universal Studios Florida since 1991 (when it was originally known as Fright Nights); it was a no-brainer, then, for Universal to co-opt the event and also install it over at Islands of Adventure in a further attempt to expand attendance figures.
-For four years, starting in 2002 and ending in 2005, HHN would see this two-park strategy be installed – and while it worked to boost Islands’s numbers, it came at the direct cost of Universal Studios’s.
-For 2006, the decision was made to return Horror Nights exclusively to its birthplace.
-The second park has never seen Halloween celebrated there again.
+The extremely popular Halloween Horror Nights had been a mainstay at the next-door Universal Studios Florida since 1991 (when it was originally known as Fright Nights); it was a no-brainer, then, for Universal to co-opt the event and instead install it over at Islands of Adventure in a further attempt to expand attendance figures.
+For four years, starting in 2002 and ending in 2005, HHN would make the new park its home, with 2004 marking something of a milestone – the first (and, so far, the only) time that a two-park strategy would be instituted, resulting in the horror event existing at both Islands and Universal Studios simultaneously.
+With 2006 being something of an anniversary year (Sweet 16!) and with the first theme park’s numbers being too far cannibalized, the decision was made to return Horror Nights to its birthplace, and Islands of Adventure has never seen Halloween celebrated there again.

 It’s worth a moment to note just how, exactly, Islands of Adventure first handled Halloween Horror Nights.
 For the inaugural 2002 event, which was dubbed “Islands of Fear,” each of the then-five islands was remade into a twisted version of itself: Port of Entry became Port of Evil; Marvel Super Hero Island was Island under Siege; Toon Lagoon, Treaks and Foons; Jurassic Park, Evilution; and The Lost Continent, The Island of Evil Souls.